-You probably know your conversion-related KPIs by heart: metrics like conversion rate, revenue per visitor (RPV) and average order value (AOV).
+You probably know your conversion-related KPIs by heart: metrics like conversion rate, revenue per visitor (RPV), and average order value (AOV).
 And on the acquisition side: cost per acquisition (CPA), return on ad spend (ROAS), and marketing qualified lead rate (MQL).

-CX Metric 1: Net customer value growth
+CX KPI 1: Net customer value growth

 The most important CX metric in business is adding value - principally, bottom-line (profit) value to owners and shareholders.
 Knowing this, CX guru Jeanne Bliss defines the number one CX metric as ‘Net Customer Value Growth’ (NCVG).
 So, what does this mean?

-NCVG is simply the difference between the number of new customers you added in a given time period, less the number of customers you lost during the same period.
+NCVG is simply the difference between the number of new customers you added in a given period, less the number of customers you lost during the same period.
 Importantly, it’s not just the net number of customers gained or lost, but the economic value of this customer growth or loss.
 That is:

 Net Growth or Loss of Customer Asset =

 New Customers (volume and value) - Lost Customers (volume and value)